Vagrantin/wp_nonces/README.md

 }

 ```
+* Now you can run `composer update` this will trigger the install of the package.
+* Then you **have** to go to the `vendor/vagrantin/wp-nonce/ directory` to perform all the following steps.

+**From here we consider that you are in the vendor/vagrantin/wp-nonce/ directory for all the next steps**

+## PHPUnit Test
+ * The PHPUnit Test files in *Test/* folder, it's called `nonceTest.php`

+## WP-NONCE

+ * The wp-nonce demo files in the `src/wp-content/plugins/` folder it's called `wp_nonce_demo.php`

 ### Wordpress
  * Because the test are based on Wordpress Dev environement, we need to setup a mysql db

 1. Setup and create a test Database in mysql
 2. Use wp-tests-config-sample.php to create a wp-tests-config.php file